AnimaApp/anima-dsa/packages/docs/guide/introduction/getting-started.md

 ## 5. Pull changes into Figma

-- Make a change to the design system in your code, and push to main
+- Make a change to the design system in your code
-- Pull these changes the next time we open the Anima plugin
+- Sync with the CLI and push to main
+- Open the Figma plugin and pull the latest changes